I am delighted to partner with the Christian Broadcast Network. This article is featured as today’s daily devotion on CBN.

 “But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.”
 (1 Corinthians 6:11b)

 No one is out of God’s reach.
-God’s mercy is extended to all.
+God extends mercy to all.
 Praise His Name!

 Even so, not all will accept Him.
 Many, even after hearing of God’s gift, will choose to remain in their pit.
 Scripture teaches that many prefer the company of the wicked and the pleasures of sin (John 3:20, Romans 2:8).
 The Bible warns us in Hebrews 10:28-29.